godotengine/godot-docs/classes/class_tilemap.rst

 - :ref:`int<class_int>` **get_cellv** **(** :ref:`Vector2<class_Vector2>` position **)** const

 Returns the tile index of the cell given by a Vector2.
+If no tile exists in the cell, returns INVALID_CELL.

 .. _class_TileMap_method_get_collision_layer_bit: